wofsauge/IsaacDocs/beta/docs/EntityFamiliar.md

 ### GetOrbitPosition () {: aria-label='Functions' }
 #### [Vector](../Vector) GetOrbitPosition ( [Vector](../Vector) Pos)  {: aria-label='Functions' }

+Returns the position of an orbiting familiar relative to the player's position.
+Returns `:::cpp Vector(0,0) if its a normal familiar.`
+The "pos" argument is used as an offset.
 ___
 ### MoveDelayed () {: aria-label='Functions' }
 #### void MoveDelayed ( int NumFrames)  {: aria-label='Functions' }